2019 Aragonese regional election

 The election resulted in the most fragmented parliament to date, with up to eight parliamentary groups being formed.
 The Spanish Socialist Workers' Party (PSOE) of regional president Javier Lambán emerged as the largest political party and was able to retain government throughout a diverse coalition agreement including Podemos, the Aragonese Party (PAR) and the Aragonese Union (CHA).
 The People's Party (PP) obtained the worst result in its history, whereas Citizens (Cs) emerged with a strong third-place position.
 The far-right, represented by Vox, entered parliament for the first time.

 Overview

+Under the 2007 Statute of Autonomy, the Cortes of Aragon were the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to vote confidence in or withdraw it from a regional president.